MacBook Trackpad not working? 10 simple solution to fix it

 • The Recovery Mode menu pops up.

-• Now, navigate to Reinstall macOS.
+• Now, naReinstall Reinstall macOS.

 Format your Hard Disk

-Before proceeding with this method, you must know that it will clear all your data.
-Further, as necessary, you should backup your data to a Cloud Drive and then erase the data on Hard Disk by formatting it!
+Before proceeding with this method, you must know it will clear all your data.
+Further, as necessary, you should backup your data to a Cloud Drive and then erase the data on your Hard Disk by formatting it!

 Follow the steps given below to format your Hard Disk to solve the Trackpad not clicking issue on MacBook: